ufjschool/ob-s14/drafts/second/HauntedStory.md

 ###HAUNTED UF

 Ghost stories are strange animals.
-Year after year you hear them in different voices, see them through different lenses.
+Year after year, you hear them in different voices, see them through different lenses.
 You can’t prove they exist but can never seem to put a figure on why they don’t.

 Tracing its roots back before the Civil War, the University of Florida has quite a past.
 This university has seen world wars and world peace, segregation and integration.
 It’s seen national championships.
 And like anything of a great age, this university has seen death.
 Lots of death.